thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-*Note:* here we are not using the url keys.
-Instead we are using `template: require('...')` to load the data directly.
+It is important to note that here we are not using the `templateUrl` or `styleUrls` keys.
+Instead we are using `require('...')` to load the data and assign the file contents directly to the metadata object key `template` **BEFORE** the Angular 2  component initializes.

+2) As an alternative approach to `require(...)`, we can instead use `import headerTemplate from './header.component.html';`:

+{% highlight js %}
+{% raw %}
+import { Component } from '@angular/core';

+import { Component }  from '@angular/core';
+import headerTemplate from './header.component.html';
+import headerStyle    from './header.component.css';

+@Component({
+  selector : 'my-app',
+  template : headerTemplate,
+  styles   : [headerStyle]
+})
+export class HeaderComponent implements OnInit {
+}
+{% endraw %}
+{% endhighlight %}

+> Personally, I like the `import` approach more.
+Thanks to Soós Gábor for his WebPack expertise and insight here.

 ## Conclusion

+The key lesson is to set the **`moduleId :  module.id`** in the `@Component` decorator!
+Without the **moduleId** setting, Angular 2 will look for our files in paths relative to the application root.

+> And don't forget the `"module": "commonjs"` in your **tsconfig.json**.

-So just remember that setting `moduleId :  module.id` in the `@Component` decorator is the key lesson here; otherwise Angular 2 will look for our files in paths relative to the application root.
-The beauty of this solution is that we can (1) easily repackage our components and (2) easily reuse components... all without changing the `@Component` metadata.
+The beauty of this component-relative-path solution is that we can (1) easily repackage our components and (2) easily reuse components... all without changing the `@Component` metadata.